usdot-jpo-codehub/codehub-search/README.md

 4. `elasticdump-output-data.sh` - Gives an example of how to use NPM-installed elasticsearch-dump to dump data from ES into a file.
 Swap the input and output to reverse and upload data from a file into ES.
 Swap index name to change which index you are accessing.
 See script comments for more information.

 5. `elasticdump-output-data-docker.sh` - Gives an example of how to use Dockerized elasticsearch-dump to dump data from ES into a file.
 Swap the input and output to reverse and upload data from a file into ES.
 Swap index name to change which index you are accessing.
 See script comments for more information.

+### Migration

+Promotion of schema versions are handled via the use of migration scripts.
+Migration scripts require the following information:

+1. `INDEX_ALIAS_NAME` - This is the name of the Elasticsearch alias that is referenced for the index being migrated.

+2. `SOURCE_INDEX` - This is the current index that is being migrated.

+3. `TARGET_INDEX` - The name of the new index to be created using the migrated schema.

+4. `MAPPING_FILE_PATH` - The path to the mapping file to be used to create the new index.

+5. `migrateData(source_dataset)` - The function to house the migration logic.

+A sample migration script `migration_template.py` is located in the `/migration` directory.
+This template is to be copied into the `/migration` directory, and specified in the `buildspec.yml` for execution.

+After successful execution of a migration script, the source index will remain in elasticsearch unchanged.
+The new target index will be created, and the specified Elasticsearch alias will be updated to reference the target index, and dereference the source index.

 ## Contributing